mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 all stars other than Pavabid’s are evil.
 Offworlders are from ‘enemy stars’ and are highly suspect.
-The world is governed from a flying palace that the locals, who are kept in a state of mid–tech ignorance, are told is kept aloft by divine favour.
+The world is governed from a flying palace that the locals, who are kept in a state of mid–tech ignorance, are told is kept aloft by divine favor.
 In fact it was built on Glisten and uses gravitic technology.

 Bowman is the site of one of the largest planetoid fields in existence,